wesovilabs/orion/docs/_spec/actions/assert.md

 # assert

 The action **assert** is used to verify the condition is satisfied.
-If condition was not satisfied the scenario would ends with enttot and next actions wouldn't be executed.
+If condition was not satisfied the scenario ends with an error and next actions are not executed.

 ## Specification